Jonathan Creek: Concept and casting

-David Renwick wanted to write a detective series that dealt with the actual work of detection rather than action, which most crime dramas appeared to focus on at the time.
-Also, whereas most of these were about who did it (Inspector Morse or Taggart) and why it was done (Cracker), this new series would be about how it was done, with such tropes as murders committed in locked rooms, a person being in two places at once or impossible thefts.
+Renwick wanted to write a detective series that dealt with the actual work of detection rather than action, which most crime dramas appeared to focus on at the time.
+Also, whereas most of these were about who did it (Inspector Morse or Taggart) and why it was done (Cracker), this new series would be about how it was done, with such tropes as murders committed in locked rooms, a person being in two places at once, or impossible thefts.
 Finding a culprit would still be part of the detective's job, but the emphasis would be on discovering how the crime was committed.

 Magic would play an important part of the series, but it would be in the form of tricks and sleight-of-hand used by stage magicians to audiences.
 The programme often exposed how such tricks are actually done, but in a way quite banal compared to the trick itself.

 The series would also focus on the relationship between Creek and his collaborator Maddy Magellan, a writer who often uses dishonest means in order to expose miscarriages of justice.
 The relationship would be a mainly platonic one, though they do at some stage consummate their relationship only to agree that it must never happen again.
 (In his early planning, Renwick had thought that Maddy should be Creek's stepmother and that they would investigate crime in memory of his murdered father.
 However, he decided that the concept of the avenging son was far too "Batman" and in the series Creek's parents are mentioned as having moved to America.)